-Here is a great idea for large planters.
+Here is a quick trick to fill your large planters.
+What a great idea for large planters!
 When it comes to filling the bottom of your large planters, you want something on the bottom to allow the water to drain out so your roots don’t rot.
 You might use rocks or pieces of broken pots, but those can be really heavy and you might not be able to move your planter once you add your dirt and plants.

 This post contains affiliate links.
 If you click on a link and purchase a product, I may earn a small commission at no additional cost to you.
 Thank you for supporting Mom Can Do Anything.